 - 1. Current student malpractice insurance (paid each semester at time of registration). - 2.
 Annual Health Questionnaire and Essential Functions form completed by a physician, physician's assistant or nurse practitioner verifying a state of physical and mental health such that the student is able to complete all program requirements without presenting undue risk/harm to the student or other persons. - 3.
 Ability to meet Essential Functions requirements as specified in the program of study. - 4.
 Negative skin test for TB within the past year; - 5.
 Current immunizations, including Hepatitis B vaccinations.
 (The first Hepatitis B vaccination is due prior to the first term of registration; the second Hepatitis B vaccination is due one month later; and the third Hepatitis B vaccination is due six months after the first vaccination.)
-See specific Program Handbook for health requirements guidelines. - 6.
-Documentation of Tetanus immunization within last 10 years. - Verification of current CPR certification at the American Heart Association, Health Care Provider (BLS-C). - 8.
+See specific Program Handbook for health requirements guide-lines. - 6.
+Documentation of Tetanus immunization within last 10 years. - 7.
+Verification of current CPR certification at the American Heart Association, Health Care Provider (BLS-C). - 8.
 Clear criminal background check conducted by approved agency. - 9.
 Drug screen.
 (Paid at time of registration.
-Screening will take place after classes begin.) - 10 Verification of health insurance - 11 Seasonal flu vaccine
+Screening will take place after classes begin.) - 10.
+Verification of health insurance. - 11.
+Seasonal flu vaccine.

-Health records must be current during the full term for which the student will be enrolled or the student will not be allowed to register.
+Health records must be updated by the scheduled deadline for the term for which the student will be enrolled or the student will not be allowed to progress.